-Craig Lewis is in his ninth season as the Wolf Pack’s assistant equipment manager in 2016-17, and his tenth overall as a member of the equipment staff with the New York Rangers’ AHL affiliate.
+Craig Lewis is in his tenth season as the Wolf Pack’s assistant equipment manager in 2017-18, and his 11th overall as a member of the equipment staff with the New York Rangers’ AHL affiliate.

-Lewis tooke over the assistant equipment manager’s duties in 2009-10, after serving the Wolf Pack as the visiting team locker room assistant during the 2008-2009 campaign.
+Lewis took over the assistant equipment manager’s duties in 2009-10, after serving the Wolf Pack as the visiting team locker room assistant during the 2008-2009 campaign.

 Prior to joining the Wolf Pack, Lewis worked as an ice hockey official, doing several levels of hockey, including high school and college level games, throughout the state of Connecticut and New England.
 Lewis was also a fan of the Hartford Wolf Pack growing up, coming to countless games.

 Born in Hartford, CT, Lewis was raised in Newington.
 He graduated from Newington High School in 2004 and then studied at both Central Connecticut State University and Manchester Community College.

 Dr. Brett Wasserlauf - Orthopedic Surgeon